HoloTuberKit/HoloTuberKit-RealTime/README.md

 3. iPhone/iPad (ARKit compatibility is required)<br>
 (*)For using iOS app please send an email(**tks.yoshinaga[at]gmail.com**) for sign up.
 4. Meta Quest (It must be developer mode.)
-5. LookingGlass Portrait (Please install [LookingGlass Bridge](https://lookingglassfactory.com/software/looking-glass-bridge).)
+5. LookingGlass Portrait (For Windows.
+Please install [LookingGlass Bridge](https://lookingglassfactory.com/software/looking-glass-bridge).)

 Check out the YouTube demo video for reference.